 NASA astronauts Robert Behnken and Douglas Hurley aboard the SpaceX Dragon Endeavour have arrived at the International Space Station.

 The Crew Dragon arrived at the station’s Harmony port, docking at 10:16 a.m.
-EDT while the spacecraft were flying about 262 miles above the northern border of China and Mongolia.
+EDT while the spacecraft were flying about 262 miles (422 kilometers) above the northern border of China and Mongolia.
 Following soft capture, 12 hooks were closed to complete a hard capture at 10:27 a.m.
 Teams now will begin conducting standard leak checks and pressurization between the spacecraft in preparation for hatch opening scheduled for approximately 12:45 p.m.

 NASA Television and the agency’s website are continuing to provide live continuous coverage of the agency’s SpaceX Demo-2 mission.